VladChira/BarChartLesson/Step1/Step1.md

 ## Recap - Installing Python
 This section deals with installing Python for Windows/Linux.
-Click [here](#InstallingSeaborn) to skip to the Python packages installation section
+If you already have Python installed, scroll down to the next section.

 ### Windows
 To install Python on Windows, follow these steps: